CREATOR Gateway

 - Add the

-bin/folder to your PATH, e.g.:export PATH="/full/path/to/openocd-esp32/bin:$PATH" - Set the
+bin/folder to your PATH, e.g.:bash export PATH="/full/path/to/openocd-esp32/bin:$PATH" - Set the

-OPENOCD_SCRIPTSenvironment variable:export OPENOCD_SCRIPTS="/full/path/to/openocd-esp32/share/openocd/scripts" - Execute the
+OPENOCD_SCRIPTSenvironment variable:bash export OPENOCD_SCRIPTS="/full/path/to/openocd-esp32/share/openocd/scripts" - Execute the

 Windows